-During the 2014-2015 academic year, under the direction of Dr. Shirley Anne Warshaw, the Harold G. Evans Chair of Eisenhower Leadership Studies, the EI Undergraduate Fellows are studying National Security and Intelligence issues.
-The Fellows will be holding a series of panel discussions and lectures as part of EI's "Intelligence and National Security Series" throughout the year at Gettysburg College.
+During the 2015-2016 academic year, under the direction of Dr. Shirley Anne Warshaw, the Harold G. Evans Chair of Eisenhower Leadership Studies, the EI Undergraduate Fellows will be studying Domestic and International Energy Policy.
+The Fellows will be holding a series of panel discussions and lectures on energy throughout the year at Gettysburg College.

 Luke Feltz '12 is currently an intern for the House of Representatives Committee on Homeland Security.